MAGALA-RICHARD/apsimNGpy-documentations/doc/mult_core.rst

                 model.clean_up()
                 # no need to return results

-Minimal example 2: Writing your own worker and use data storage decorator from data_base_utils
+Minimal example 2: Writing your own worker and use data storage decorator from data_base_utils (only latest version)
 ==============================================================================================

 .. code-block:: python